Angad2005/ChatRAG/README.md

 - ✨ Real-time data processing, understanding and advance reasoning.
 - 🚀 Multi-platform support.
 - 🔐 Full security as everything happens locally.
-- 📊 Customizable LLMs data and can be used for other files.
+- 📊 Customizable LLMs data and can be used for other file types and files.

 ## 📦 Installation
 ```bash